ShorelineCrypto/electrumx/docs/HowToSetup_docker.md

 For Nengcoin,  checkout 'contrib/nengcoin' of this repos README guide, follow the guide step by step to install docker image, run a docker-run job, and trouble shoot job log information or other maintanence tasks if needed.

-For Cheetahcoin, checkout 'contrib/cheetahcoin' (pending).
+For Cheetahcoin, checkout 'contrib/cheetahcoin' of this repos README guide, follow the guide step by step to install docker image, run a docker-run job, and trouble shoot job log information or other maintanence tasks if needed.

 Your can run 2 coins with docker jobs together in the same linux server.